-Spain’s economy shrank in the first three months of 2012 as exports slowed and household spending fell amid the harshest austerity measures in more than three decades aimed at taming the euro area’s third-largest deficit.
+Spain’s economy shrank in the first three months of 2012 as investment slumped and household spending stagnated amid the harshest austerity measures in three decades.

 Gross domestic product declined 0.3 percent from the previous quarter, when it fell the same amount, the Madrid-based National Statistics Institute said today, confirming an April 30 estimate.
-Household spending contracted 0.6 percent from a year earlier, while exports rose 2.2 percent, slowing from 5.2 percent in the previous quarter, INE said.
+Investment fell 2.6 percent in the quarter while household spending stagnated and exports of goods and services fell 0.9 percent.

 Prime Minister Mariano Rajoy, in power since Dec.
-21, is battling a surge in borrowing costs as investors’ concern about Spain’s banking industry and a possible exit of Greece from the euro increases the risk of contagion from Europe’s debt crisis.
+21, is implementing tax increases and spending cuts as he battles a surge in borrowing costs.
+The extra yield on Spanish bonds rose to a euro-era high yesterday amid concern that losses from Spain’s banking industry risk overwhelming public finances and a possible exit of Greece from the euro may spur contagion.

-Rajoy’s government forecasts a 1.7 percent contraction this year as it raises taxes and cuts public spending to reduce the deficit by around 27 billion euros ($34 billion) with the country’s 17 semi-autonomous regions aiming to halve their own shortfall.
+Rajoy’s government, struggling to reduce an unemployment rate of more than 24 percent, forecasts a 1.7 percent contraction this year as it aims to reduce the deficit by around 27 billion euros ($34 billion).
+The country’s 17 semi-autonomous regions, which control spending on schools and hospitals, are trying to halve their own shortfall.